bigladder/erin/docs/user-guide/user-guide.md

 Every failure mode in the simulation is turned into an "availability schedule".
 That is, for each failure mode, the dual cumulative distribution functions are alternatively sampled from time 0 to the end of the overall simulation time to derive a schedule of "available" and "failed".
-When a scenario where reliability is calculated is scheduled to occur, the relevant portion of the availability schedules for any component are used to "schedule" the component as available and failed to simulate routine reliability events.
+When a scenario where reliability is calculated is scheduled to occur, the relevant portion of the availability schedules for components with failure modes are used to "schedule" the component as available and failed to simulate routine reliability events during that scenario's simulation.

 ## Resilience: Intensities (Damage Metrics) and Fragility Curves